sgmonusg/my_codes/README.md

 # my_codes
-all of my cometitive codes
+all of my competitive coding codes for the site codeforces,hacker rank
-on codeforces